wtPLSQL/wtPLSQL/docs/Definitions.md

 ## wtPLSQL
 These are the working definitions for the wtPLSQL project.

+**Annotation** - PL/SQL comment used to identify a DBOUT or exclude source code lines from code coverage data.

 **Assertion** - A function that performs a single test and records/reports the result.

+**Coverage** - An indication of the amount or percentage of source code tested.

 **DBOUT** - Database Object Under Test.
 The database object that is the target of testing.
 White-box testing is oriented toward a specific DBOUT.
 Code coverage is also oriented toward a specific DBOUT.

 **SUT** - System Under Test.
-One or more database schema that comprise an application or system.
+This includes one or more DBOUTs that comprise an application or system.
 Continuous Integration (CI) testing is typically done at a system level.

+**Setup** - Modifying the database or environment in preparation for a test, testcase, or test runner.

+**Teardown** - Cleaning or restoring a database after a test, testcase, or test runner.

 **Testcase** - A logical grouping of assertions to run happy path, decision tree, boundary condition, and/or fault insertion tests.
 May included one or more setup, teardown, and intermediate setups.

-**Test Preconditions** - The database state or setup needed to run a test.
-Also known as a test context or test fixture.

-**Test Runner** - A PL/SQL package that runs test cases.
+**Test Runner** - A PL/SQL package that exercises a DBOUT and uses assertions to confirm the correct funcionality of the DBOUT.
+It may have zero or more testcases.
 It always contains a call to the WTPLSQL.TEST_RUN procedure.
 It may contain DBOUT annotations and/or "exclude source lines" annotations.

 ***
 ## Oracle Database